Val Town Code SearchReturn to Val Town

 setTimeout has been removed

 setTimeout has been removed.
-Contact us if you need this functionality.
+Section titled “setTimeout has been removed” Contact us if you need this functionality.

 Promises are not recursively resolved between functions

 recursively resolved between functions.
-In the prior runtime, all values were recursively awaited.
-This means that if you returned an array or object with a Promise nested somewhere inside it,
+Section titled “Promises are not recursively resolved between functions” In the prior runtime, all values were recursively awaited.
+This means that if you returned an array

 Cron evaluations has 0 arguments where it used to have 1